pelune-code/Forecasting-of-stock-prices/README.md

-Work: Forecasting of stock prices\n
+Work: Forecasting of stock prices,
 Author: Peter Lukáš Nedbálek

 This project consists of implementation of 2 technical indicators: